Nerwind/node-random/README.md

 This is a simple random module.
-Install it using `npm i node-random`
+Install it using `npm i random-node-module`

 code example: